Skip to content

 STA Agent

-• Specify the networks to be monitored: All networks where the clients are located are specified here.
+• Specify the networks to be monitored: Enter all networks in which the clients are located.

 STA Collector

-• Sophos Appliance: This specifies the IP of the Sophos appliance.
+• Sophos Appliance: Enter the IP address of the Sophos Appliance.

-To be able to validate logged in users, there are two options under the Workstation Polling Method section.
-On the one hand the default selected WMI verification or alternatively Registry Read Access.
-In both cases, a service must be running on the client.
+To validate signed-in users, there are two options under Workstation Polling Method: the default WMI verification or, alternatively, Registry Read Access.
+In both cases, a service must run on the client.

 WMI: